Skip to Content

 • Data Protection

 All information submitted by the School will be shared with the members of the Academic Offences Committee and/or Academic Offences Appeals Committee, the student and their representative.
-The School should ensure that all other students’ names and personal information are redacted and the information complies with the University guidance on data protection.
+The School should ensure that all other students’ names and personal information are redacted and that the information complies with the University guidance on data protection.

 It should also be noted that most information supplied could be requested at a later date as part of a Subject Access Request under Data Protection or a response to a complaint to the Northern Ireland Public Services Ombudsman (NIPSO); therefore, Schools are advised to forward all relevant information as part of the response to an appeal.